3 Inspiring Facts About Careers in Community and Social Services

 - Mental health worker—An occupation that involves assisting mentally ill or mentally challenged individuals and their families cope and develop life skills for everyday living and crisis prevention.
 It can also involve intervening during mental health crises.

-- Aboriginal outreach worker—A vocation in which you get to help some of Canada's 1.2 million Aboriginal people avoid or overcome challenges related to issues like poverty, addiction, social exclusion, and food insecurity.*
+- Aboriginal outreach worker—According to Social Determinants of Health: The Canadian Facts, this is a vocation in which you get to help some of Canada's 1.2 million Aboriginal people avoid or overcome challenges related to issues like poverty, addiction, social exclusion, and food insecurity.

 Of course, many other types of roles exist beyond those listed above.
 For instance, some workers specialize in areas like health care support, financial assistance, welfare distribution, or veteran services.